MinhTranTuan3112/TTM-Music/README.md

 # Requirements
 - Name of the system: **TTM Music**
-- Purpose of the system: this page is made to help people relax with music and relieve the stress after working or studying for a long time.
+- Purpose of the system: is to help people relax with music and relieve the stress after working or studying for a long time.
 - Who will use the system?
 Everyone can use this website to listen to music
 ## System features:
 - Listen to different genres of the songs and albums including pop, ballad, edm, indie and especially game soundtracks